 Your virtual classroom will be extremely interesting if your students are performing at their best.
 Well, it depends on your facilitating skills and how you plan your overall virtual classroom.
 Using activity-based learning is included in the list because it has been proven effective in making a virtual classroom fun.

-6. Make lesson content relevant to students’ everyday lives.
+6. Make lesson content relevant to students’ everyday lives

 Students will see clearly the connection of things and will retain information easily if the learning material has close relevance to their everyday lives.

 If students can relate to every learning instance, the virtual classroom you’ve created will be very fun and productive.
 Noticeably, students interact more if the topic has something to do with their lives.
-They can easily see the connection of things and tend to remember it forever.
+They can easily see the connection of things and tend to remember them forever.
 If it is an English class, students are more inclined to compose essays about their experiences.
 The more you contextualize topics, the more you signify the subject matter’s relevance.

 Incorporating a fun environment in your virtual classroom is very possible.
 Convert your virtual classroom into something that promotes interactive and engaging learning.
 The awesome ways above and somehow help you create one and perhaps you have more to share.